scramsay051200/GettingAndCleaningData_CourseProject/CodeBook.md

    identify the activity associated with each measurement in the test and train data sets.
 With these tables:

-       a.
+       3.1.
 Label all of the activities with their textual counterparts.
-       b.
+       3.2.
 Merge the test and train rows together.
-       c.
+       3.3.
 Add a measurement-id we'll use to join things later.

 ```
     testActivityRows <- read.csv(